Associate Professor, Director

 Undergraduate

-Roger is a third-year undergraduate student majoring in Psychology and minoring in Sociology at the University of California, Irvine.
-His interests include clinical, developmental, and social psychology.
-After graduating, he hopes to pursue a career in clinical psychology or social work.
-Through the Child Narratives Lab, Roger hopes to gain invaluable research experience, expand his understanding of the field, and develop skills that would help foster his academic journey.
+Sana Rashidi is an undergraduate student majoring in Psychology at the University of California, Irvine.
+Her interests include clinical psychology and developmental psychology.
+She hopes to pursue a PhD in developmental psychology and eventually open her own clinic.
+Through the Child Narratives Lab, she hopes to develop hands-on research skills that will help her understand how children’s experiences and environments shape their development.

 Undergraduate